 Conspiring and Collaborating for a Decade (and Counting!)

 Fine artists, photographers, film maker, industrial engineer, habitual tinkerer, anxious striver, collaborative partners, friends.
-Jordan and Brandon had worked together for the past ten years when they decided to go off on their own together to establish Pitch Black Editions to combine their fine art craftsmanship and apply it in new ways with digital technology, all for the benefit of the Concord and MetroWest community.
+Jordan and Brandon had worked together in studios doing high-art, prestigious work before deciding to branch off to start something new.
+They established Pitch Black Editions to combine their fine art craftsmanship and apply it in new ways with digital technology, all for the benefit of the Concord and MetroWest community.

 Brandon James is a habitual tinkerer, an artist who immensely enjoys finding ways to marry the traditional medium of darkroom photography with ever-changing landscape of digital workflow to create beautiful works of art.
-Originally from Pennsylvania, Brandon spent time in North Carolina, then three years in Maine at the Maine Photographic Workshops, and time in Taos, New Mexico before coming to settle in Massachusetts.
-A husband and father, Brandon has cultivated a career as a manager of photo labs and studios before deciding to branch off with his former co-worker, Jordan Kessler, to create Pitch Black Editions.
-Brandon looks forward to the wealth of exploration to be had pulling from both of their backgrounds in traditional (analog) photography and fine craftsmanship while playing with the latest, greatest tools of the digital age.
+Originally from Pennsylvania, Brandon spent time in North Carolina, then three years in Maine at the Main Photographic Workshops, and time in New Mexico before coming to settle in Massachusetts.
+A husband and father, Brandon has cultivated a career as a manager ofphoto labs and studios before deciding to branch off with his former co-worker, Jordan Kessler, to create Pitch Black Editions.
+Brandon looks forward to the wealth of exploration to be had pulling on their backgrounds in traditional (analog) photography and fine craftsmanship while playing with the latest, greatest tools of the digital age.